Swindle (2002 film)

 Swindle is a 2002 crime thriller film written and directed by K.C.
 Bascombe and starring Tom Sizemore, Sherilyn Fenn and Dave Foley.

 Plot

-Four thieves attempt to make the richest score in history.
+Sophie Zen has master-minded a bank robbery.
+What she doesn't know is that one of her crew, Seth George, is an undercover cop.
+George is a maverick; even his police bosses don't know whether he's still on their side, and the undercover man is starting to fall for Sophie...